fsarron/fsarron.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I work in collaboration with Pierre Weiss in the Mambo team in Toulouse, as part of the [MicroBlind ANR project](https://anr.fr/Project-ANR-21-CE48-0008).
+I am a postdoctoral researcher at IRIT in the MAMBO team, working with Pierre Weiss as part of the [MicroBlind ANR project](https://anr.fr/Project-ANR-21-CE48-0008).

-In this domain, I am carrying two main projects:
+I study **Inverse Problems in optical microscopy**, currently carrying two main projects:
 1. I use deep learning for blind deblurring of fluorescence microscopy images.
 2. I use neural networks for instance segmentation of individuals cells in images biological sample with partial annotations.

 Over the course of my career in Astrophysics (PhD 2018), while studying galaxy evolution using large photometric surveys, I have developped a strong interest in <b>inverse problem solving via a Bayesian approach</b>.
-This led me to take the position in the Mambo team to further explore inverse problem solving in high dimensions in a different context.
+This led me to take the position in the MAMBO team to further explore inverse problem solving in high dimensions in a different context.

 * * *
 I still work part-time on my research in Astrophysics.
 There, I mainly study the evolution of star-formation in galaxies through cosmic time.
 I am interested in understanding the role played by the environment surrounding galaxies on large scale on their history and their fate.
 I am still actively invested in several international collaborations (Euclid, XCLASS).